 These days, I get to be in meetings on Capitol Hill and at the Central Union Mission and I still go with my wife Drema (whom I met here) to the Smithsonian on the weekends.
 Many people have found their path at Wesley and you can too.
 It begins with a step.
 So take a moment to look around this site and then come and look around our seminary: Wesley in Washington.

-David McAllister-Wilson
+David McAllister-Wilson President

-From The Dean
+From the Dean